baijum/essential-go/sphinx/introduction.rst

 Organization of Chapters
 ------------------------

 The rest of the book is organized into the following chapters.
-It is recommended to read the first six chapters in order – that’s until the chapter on interfaces.
+You can read the first six chapters in the given order.
 The remaining chapters can be read in any order.

-Chapter 2: Quickstart
+Chapter 2: Quick Start
    |
    | This chapter provides a tutorial introduction to the language.
 It
      introduce few basic topics in Go programming language.
 The topics